graeme-winter/dials_tutorials/CCP4-BCA-2024/command-line-processing.md

 ```

 > [!TIP]
-> The Windows terminal appears not to allow tab-completion on DIALS command names.
-Why?!
+> The Windows terminal appears not to allow tab-completion on DIALS command names :roll_eyes:.
 To avoid having to type out the whole of `dials.reciprocal_lattice_viewer` you can use its alias `dials.rlv` instead.

-Take some time to explore the controls in the `dials.reciprocal_lattice_viewer`
+Take some time to explore the controls in the `dials.reciprocal_lattice_viewer`.

 > [!NOTE]
 > What does middle-button drag do?
 Try setting "Max Z" to something small, like 5.
 What does this show you?
 Align the view down the rotation axis and then click to increase the Max Z value (Use Alt-click to jump in blocks of 100).
 Can you see how data collection sweeps out a volume of reciprocal space?
 Can you align the view in a direction that clearly shows the crystal lattice?